 When you’re swing trading, it’s sometimes hard to figure out how to find stocks that are profitable.
 What is swing trading?
-Read this tutorial to find out what swing trading really is and how to swing trade stocks.
+Read this tutorial to find out what swing trading is, and learn how to swing trade stocks.

-Depending on your trading style, you might want to use a catalyst event, technical analysis or fundamental analysis when conducting due diligence.
-For the most part, combining technical analysis and catalyst events work well in the trading community.
+Depending on your trading style, you might want to use a catalyst event, technical analysis, or fundamental analysis when conducting due diligence.
+For the most part, combining technical analysis and catalyst events works well in the trading community.
 Before we learn how to find stocks to swing trade, we first need to understand what swing trading really is.

 Swing trading is a type of trading that is basically aimed at making the most of short-term opportunities for profits in the market.
 Swing traders fit in between day traders and buy-and-hold investors.

-The key difference is in the timing — the duration of time for which the swing trader holds position.
-The swing trader will at least hold overnight while the day trader has tighter limits and will close before the market closes.
+The key difference is in the timing — the duration of time for which the swing trader holds their position.
+The swing trader will at least hold overnight, while the day trader has tighter limits and will close before the market closes.

-The swing trader masters the art of holding onto a security for just long enough to capture price spikes and then quickly selling it off before the trend changes.
+The swing trader masters the art of holding onto a security for just long enough to capture price spikes, and then they quickly sell it off before the trend changes.

 Pros and Cons of Swing Trading

 Now that you understand what swing trading is, let’s look at its pros and cons.
-It’s worthwhile to learn how to swing trade because it presents unique opportunities but also presents its fair share of challenges.
-Let us examine some major advantages and disadvantages of swing trading.
+It’s worthwhile to learn how to swing trade because it presents unique opportunities.
+However, it also has its fair share of challenges.
+Let’s examine some major advantages and disadvantages of swing trading.

 How to Find Stocks to Swing Trade

 The first thing you want to do is see if there are any upcoming events, such as earnings.
 You can do this by going on the company website, or EarningsWhispers.
 Next, you want to see if there are any news events.
-Generally, stocks need a catalyst to move.
+Generally, a catalyst will help stocks move.

 A few quick tips:

 - You’ll want to start your trading day early and check on company news.
-Most trading platforms should have news built-in so make sure yours does as well before proceeding.
+Many trading platforms have news built-in, so make sure yours does as well before proceeding.

-- On the other hand, if you don’t have access to this, then you can check CNBC, Bloomberg, and Finviz.
-Moreover, swing traders will also look at SEC filings too.
+- If you don’t have access to this, then you can check CNBC, Bloomberg, and Finviz.
+Moreover, swing traders will also look at SEC filings, too.

-- Keep in mind, you need to be mindful of overall market news, such as political and economic events.
+- You need to be mindful of overall market news, such as political and economic events.

-If you don’t have access to a screener through your trading platform, you could use Finviz to do that.
-For example, let’s say you find buying stocks above the 200-day simple moving average and is trading in an up channel works well for swing trading.
+If you don’t have access to a screener through your trading platform, you could use Finviz instead.
+For example, let’s say you find buying stocks above the 200-day simple moving average, and trading in an up channel, works well for swing trading.
 You could easily do that using Finviz’s free tool.

 Examples of Finding Stocks to Swing Trade

-Now, I’ve found what works best for me and learned how to find stocks to swing trade over time.
-If you’re a technical trader, it helps to look at technical patterns every night and see which ones are poised to rebound or break out.
+Now, the key is to find what works best for you, and learn how to find stocks to swing trade over time.
+If you’re a technical trader, it helps to look at technical patterns every night, and see which ones are poised to rebound or break out.

 I like to look for stocks that have been up big, and pulled back, giving another potential entry.
-A lot of the times, I’ll screen for this on my trading platform, and look at the chart to see if it fits my setup.
-For example, here’s a look at some of my trading plans.
+A lot of the time, I’ll screen for this on my trading platform and look at the chart to see if it fits my setup.
+For example, here’s a look at some of my trading plans:

-Once you’ve filtered and found stocks to swing trade, you need to come up with a plan.
-That means having a specified entry price, stop-loss price, and target price.
+Once you know how to find stocks to swing trade, you need to come up with a plan.
+That means having a specified entry price, stop-loss price, and target profit.
 If you don’t have a plan, you’re setting yourself up for failure.
 Especially when you’re swing trading, you need to devise a plan and properly manage risks.

-Thereafter, if you execute a trade on the stock, you need to stay up-to-date on any news and figure out if there are any upcoming events.
+Thereafter, if you execute a trade on the stock, you need to stay up to date on any news, and figure out if there are any upcoming events.
 Finally, once you’ve exited the trade, you should journal and write out whether the trade worked.
 If it didn’t, write out why you think it didn’t work and how you could trade it differently if you see the same pattern next time.
-You should also make a note for your winning trades too.
+You should make a note for your winning trades, too.

-When you review your trading journal, you could see which swing trades worked best.
-Ultimately, you would learn how to find stocks to swing trade by doing this.
+When you review your trading journal, you’ll be able to see which swing trades worked best.
+Ultimately, you want to learn how to find stocks that fit your swing trading style by doing this.

-Remember, swing trading is not without risks but you can certainly be in a much better position to manage them if you know your way around technical analysis tools.
-You can have a look at the resources designed by our trading experts which is a great way to master the art and science of technical analysis.
-This way, you can be sure you have the right strategies in place and be ready to face the market and the opportunities that it brings, every single day.
+Remember, swing trading is not without risks, but you can certainly be in a much better position to manage them if you know your way around technical analysis tools.
+You can have a look at the resources designed by our trading experts, which is a great way to master the art and science of technical analysis.
+This way, you can be sure that you have the right strategies in place, and be ready to face the market and the opportunities that it brings, every single day.